KLelkov/visual_odometry/README.md

 python visual_odometry.py 1 1 1
 ```
 1's specify which methods should be enabled.
 To disable the method - place 0 instead.

+P.S.
+You can find a few test videos in the repo that were used in development.
+Each video contains a real rotation speed tag in its name (measured by faulhaber speed controller) 1.496 rps = 1.496 radians per second.